noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 - load balancing across resources in multiple subnets
 - great to pair with an AWS Auto Scaling Group to enhance the high availability, fault-tolerance, and scalability of an application.

+### Systems Manager

+- configuring Systems Manager to use an interface VPC endpoint
+- AWS PrivateLink restricts all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network.